samimcloud2020/Oauth2-test1/README.md

+Scopes are OPTIONAL in OAuth 2.0
+Under the OAuth 2.0 specification (RFC 6749 Section 3.3), scopes are optional:

+"If the client omits the scope parameter when requesting authorization, the authorization server MAY issue an access token with a default scope or omit the scope entirely."

+If your application only has one permission level (e.g., any logged-in user can access /api/agent), you don't need distinct scope strings like read:agent.
+The presence of a valid access_token itself implies full authorization.
 *****************************************************************************************************
 Here is the updated diagram and breakdown showing exactly where the **Browser** and **`localStorage`** fit into this architecture, along with what constitutes the **OAuth2 Server**.